-Eight years later, I’m still an extremely happy customer!
+Eleven years later, I’m still an extremely happy customer!
 I’ve found the one-click install system absolutely brilliant: it makes it incredibly easy to set up WordPress on a new site, and you can upgrade in just the same way.
 Their auto-updating of WordPress installations is really handy too.

 My Dreamhost control panel is very simple and straightforward to use: unlike other hosting/domain registration companies which I’ve used, Dreamhost’s interface is intuitive, clear and fast.

 Dreamhost are also a green, carbon-neutral hosting company.
-If your online activities cause you qualms of environmental conscience, this should help alleviate them.

 I want to give a special mention to the Dreamhost tech support team here: a very friendly and capable bunch.
 They’ve been fantastic every time I’ve had a problem, including those of my own making!
 They’re quick and responsive, and always polite too.